ShubhamVerma5775/ichat/SocketIO-Chat-App/README.md

-## Welcome to Private and Public Chat Socket.IO App by Wilbert Muza ##
+## Welcome to Private and Public Chat Socket.IO App by Shubham Verma ##

 ### Socket.IO Real-Time Chat with Auto Reply ###
    July, 2018